Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets

-\paragraph{Low-energy gaps from ED in the undistorted case} Figure~\ref{fig:gap} presents the lowest excitation gaps as a function of $J_2$ above the DT phase for a $2 \times 2$ system with the total number of spins $N = 32$.
-This system size allows up to four triplet excitations within the DT phase.
-For $J_2 \gtrsim 1.4$, the system is excited into a state with only $N_{\rm trip}=3$ triplets, which is consistent with the transition to the MD phase emergent at $J_2 > 2$, where triplets are totally absent.
-On the other hand, approaching the 2d-LM phase for $J_2 \lesssim 1.4$ is accompanied by an increasing number of low-energy triplet states, reaching a maximum of 12 triplets for $J_2 < 0.9559$ on the $2 \times 2$ system.
-At $J_2 \approx 1.41$, the excitation gap is maximized at approximately $\Delta \approx 0.59$.
+On the other hand, approaching the 2d-LM phase for $J_2 \lesssim 1.4$ the lowest-energy excitations involve progressively larger numbers of triplet dimers, reaching a maximum of 12 triplet dimers for $J_2 < 0.9559$ on the $2 \times 2$ system.
+At $J_2 \approx 1.41$, the excitation gap is maximized at approximately $\Delta_{\rm DT} \approx 0.59$.
 This suggests that $J_2 \approx 1.4$ is an optimal region where the DT phase is most stable, making it a natural choice for emerging EDMs at low temperatures.
-Just above, {\it i.e.}, at $\Delta \approx 0.62$, there is another excitation with $N_{\rm trip}=4$ triplets.
+Just above, {\it i.e.}, at $\Delta_{\rm DT} \approx 0.62$, there is another excitation with $N_{\rm trip}=4$.
 All these excitations are highly degenerate, namely $72$, $192$, and $88$-fold for the lowest $N_{\rm trip}=5$, $4$, and $3$ excitations, respectively, as compared to the $9$ ground states in the DT phase for the $2 \times 2$ system.
-Their presence therefore restricts the validity of a description in terms of just the classical ground states to $T \ll 0.2$.
+Despite these relatively high excitation energies, their large degeneracies make their Boltzmann weights comparable to the total Boltzmann weight of the ground-state manifold already at $T \approx 0.2$.
+Therefore, a description in terms of only the classical ground states is expected to be valid only for $T \ll 0.2$.

 \paragraph{Tensor-network formulation and CTMRG implementation} We represent the partition function of the EMDM as a tensor network on the square lattice obtained by regrouping two vertical sites of the original honeycomb lattice.
 Each local tensor encodes the hard constraint that every site is touched by either exactly one dimer or by a single monomer.
 This rule uniquely selects ten allowed local configurations for each tensor, each assigned the appropriate Boltzmann weight.